alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

     })
     ```

-    Alternatively you can use [CDK Patterns](https://github.com/cdk-patterns/serverless) to give you a pre configured project in either TypeScript or Python:
+    Alternatively, you can use [CDK Patterns](https://github.com/cdk-patterns/serverless) to give you a pre configured project in either TypeScript or Python:

     ```bash
     # For the TypeScript CDK version